 They include paying high-cost closing fees and costing you more in the long run when you refinance to lower payments over a more extended period.
-Also, an application fee and any other upfront fees are charged by the lender before you are approved for a loan.
+Also, a mortgage origination fee and the lender charges any other upfront fees before getting approved for a loan.

-You should always be sure you are in the proper financial position to take out a new loan.
+It would help if you always were sure you were in the proper financial position to take out a new loan.
 This means you need a high credit score, a steady job, and enough liquidity to ensure you can pay your new mortgage.
 So, while lower interest rates and smaller monthly mortgage payments may be what you’re after, there are always risks involved when you refinance.

-The most recommended option is to refinance your existing mortgage down to a 15-year fixed-rate mortgage.
+The most recommended option is to refinance your existing mortgage down to a 15-year fixed-rate one.
 The premise of refinancing your mortgage loan is the same as when you took out a loan to buy your home.
-Once again, you have to pay fees, taxes, and closing costs.
+Once again, you must pay fees, taxes, and closing costs.
 And there is more than that, which we’ll discuss.

 When you decide to refinance, your mortgage lender will determine your home’s current market value and look at your financials.
 These include your credit and tax return history and verifying your credit.
 If the lender feels you have enough finances to keep paying your new mortgage and property taxes, the lender will help you by offering you an interest rate lower than your existing one.

 The best way to find a reputable lender is by working with a mortgage broker who can recommend several lenders who will best meet your needs.
 Once you apply for preapproval with a lender, the lender will give you a loan estimate that lays out your refinancing costs.

-Refinancing your home is just like the process you went through with getting your original mortgage loan.
-You need to fill out the loan application.
-You need to submit documentation.
+Refinancing your home is like the process you went through with getting your original mortgage loan.
+You need to fill out the loan application and you need to submit documentation.
 For example, these include pay stubs or copies of your bank statement.

-There are several reasons why homeowners consider refinancing their mortgage.
+There are several reasons why homeowners consider refinancing their mortgages.
 Most people refinance when they have equity in their home, which is the difference between the amount owed to the mortgage company and the home’s worth.
-If your cost of living will increase because you have a baby or if your income has decreased because you took a better job but with less pay or laid off, refinancing may benefit you.
+If your cost of living increases because you have a baby or your income has decreased because you took a better job but with less pay or were laid off, refinancing may benefit you.

 In a nutshell, here are the reasons why you should refinance.